Nilpotent cohomological Hall algebras of surfaces: Introduction

-In this part, we follow the notation introduced in \cite[\S1.6]{Porta_Sala_Hall}\footnote{With the difference that we denote with $\Spc$ instead of $\calS$ the $\infty$-category of spaces.}.
-In particular, we use the \textit{implicitly derived convention}: given a morphism of derived stacks $f \colon X \to Y$, we let
+We refer to the notation introduced in \cite[\S1.6]{Porta_Sala_Hall} for the stable $\infty$-category of quasi-coherent sheaves on derived stacks and its subcategories.
+Furthermore, we use the \textit{implicitly derived convention}: given a morphism of derived stacks $f \colon X \to Y$, we let

 be the \textit{derived} pullback functor, and we let

 be the \textit{derived} pushforward.
 Similarly, all fiber products, Hom sheaves and spaces, and tensor products will be understood in the derived sense, unless otherwise stated.